YuliaMisc/frontend-project-11/README.md

 <h1>RSS Reader</h1>
 <h3>Description:</h3>
-<p>Rss Reader is a service for aggregating RSS feeds, with which it is convenient to read various sources, such as blogs.
-It allows you to add an unlimited number of RSS feeds, updates them itself and adds new entries to the general feed.</p>
+<p>"RSS Reader" is a service for aggregating RSS feeds.
+It provides a convenient way to read various sources such as blogs.
+It allows you to add an unlimited number of RSS feeds, updates them and adds new entries to main feed.</p>

 [Link to application on Vercel](https://frontend-project-11-beige.vercel.app/)